SantaCon: New York City

 The 2019 SantaCon was on 14 Dec. at bars in Times Square, Midtown, Chelsea and the East Village.
 The Long Island Railroad, Metro-North and New Jersey Transit banned alcohol on trains for the day.
 A citizens campaign was launched to ban future SantaCons in the city, and plans for "Santa party boats" were disapproved after three New York legislators raised concerns with the marina operator.

 The New York City SantaCon website stated that there would be no officially sanctioned New York Santacon event in 2020 due to the COVID-19 pandemic.
 The event returned in 2021, and 2022, and the 25th annual SantaCon took place in December 2023.
+The 2025 SantaCon took place on Dec.
+13, 2025, mostly in Midtown Manhattan and the East Village.

 Hoboken

 At the 2017 Santacon in Hoboken, New Jersey, 17 people were arrested and 55 taken to hospitals.
 In 2018, 14 were arrested, including two for aggravated assault on police officers and one for a sexual offense.
 Hoboken's mayor, Ravi Bhalla, said that SantaCon "remains a detriment to our city," and that Hoboken would "continue to explore ways to mitigate the impact of future 'con' events".

 At the Hoboken SantaCon in 2019, eight persons were arrested, 49 summonses were issued, and there were 500 calls for assistance.
 Twenty persons were hospitalized for alcohol-related issues.
 Police Chief Ken Ferrante said the event, not sanctioned by the city, cost $75,000 in extra police manpower and said that its purported charitable purpose was a "sham."